xavdid/advent-of-code/solutions/2021/day_18/README.md

     return result
 ```

 That part worked great.
 Now, here's where I went wrong.
 I assumed that to get the magnitude, I'd need re-create the pairs and nesting structure from the input.
-I wrote that dang function 3 separate hoping that I'd stumble on a solution.Eventually, I'd get stuck on because I wasn't able to decode a list of pairs all at the same level.
+I wrote that dang function 3 separate hoping that I'd stumble on a solution.
+Eventually, I'd get stuck on because I wasn't able to decode a list of pairs all at the same level.
 The comma insertion and knowing when to add closing brackets was really messing me up.
 I got frustrated and took a step back.
 I ultimately needed that reconstruction to calculate the magnitude of a number- could I get that without fully decoding the pairs?

 In a well-formed (balanced, etc) snail number, there must exist at least one pair that's only numbers.
 If we add both halves of it together, then it is now part of a pair that is only numbers (or it's half of one and there's a new "deepest").
 If we keep adding pairs from the bottom up, we'll eventually have 2 items, which we'll combine into a single item, which is a number.
 This is no longer a valid snail number, but it _is_ the magnitude of the one we started with.
 Here's how that looks in code: